GetStream/stream-video-swift/docusaurus/docs/iOS/basics/quick-start.md

 ```

 `StreamVideoUI` is the main access point to our SwiftUI SDK.
 It's created with the following values:
-- `apiKey` - your unique api key that's available in your dashboard.
+- `apiKey` - your unique API key that's available in your dashboard.
 - `user` - the `UserInfo` struct that contains information about the currently logged in user.
 - `token` - the current user's `Token`.
 - `tokenProvider` - called when a token is expired.
 We strongly recommend that you use token that expires (for security reasons), and provide a way for the SDK to fetch a new token when the current one expires, with the `tokenProvider` closure.